1998World events

 When you visit

-In the ten years that have followed, several projects have made the park more attractive for resident recreation and local heritage appreciation.
+In the years that have followed, several projects have made the park more attractive for resident recreation and local heritage appreciation.
 In 2001, a Carousel was constructed and in 2003, the Eco Ball was completed.
 In 2005, a new boat dock was constructed.
 The local Rotary Clubs financed a Pavilion at the north end of the park in 2006.
 A statue of Governor McCall was placed along the entrance to the dock in 2008.
 A splash fountain for children was completed in 2009.

 Other events

 - The Hallie Ford Museum of Art opens as a feature of Willamette University.
 Prior to the creation of the Hallie Ford Museum, Willamette University previously collected various pieces of art donated to the university, housing them first in a museum located in Waller Hall, then on the second floor of the gymnasium (now the Theatre Playhouse).
 At that time the museum's collection included birds, various documents, minerals, wood specimens, shells, plant specimens, and Native American artifacts, among others.
 In 1990, the school received a donation of around 250 pieces of European and Asian art from the Sponenburgh family.
 In 1994 Roger Hull made a presentation to the school’s trustees to push for the creation of an art museum.
 Over the next two years plans were developed and donations were made that led to the purchase of the 1965 Pacific Northwest Bell building designed by local architect James Payne.
 One large donation came from Hallie Ford and the Ford Family Foundation that allowed the purchase and remodel to move forward.
 The museum officially opened with over 3,000 pieces of art, and was the second largest art museum in the state at that time.
+The museum offers interactive educational tours for a wide range of audiences from preschool age to adult, designed to arouse curiosity, inspire creativity and develop critical thinking.
+This outstanding cultural resource is open everyday except Monday and is free on Tuesdays.
+Its location at 700 State Street is near both the State Capitol and Willamette University.
+It is only a short walk from either downtown or the Willamette Heritage Center.

 - A. C. Gilbert Discovery Village, opening this year, is an interactive children's museum named in honor of this Salem native and inventor of the Erector set educational toy.
 In fact, the Village is home to the world's largest Erector Set tower at 52 feet.
 The museum is housed in several historic buildings, including the Andrew T. Gilbert House, the Rockenfield/Bean House, the Parrish House, and a 1998 replica of the Wilson-Durbin House, destroyed by fire in 1990.
+Each of these structures housed influential, early Salem families.
+Plaques near the entrances give information about their histories.

 - Marion County Historical Society publishes Marion County History, Vol XV, compiled and edited by Sybil Westenhouse, Adale Egan and David Weiss.
 In these 198 pages are found photographs and stories about local native people, business, entertainment, transportation and politics.
 This is an invaluable resource for anyone interested in Salem's heritage.
+Copies can be found in the Salem Public Library and may be bought at Willamette Heritage Center.

-0 comments:
+No comments:

 Post a Comment